If it’s your first time remodeling, third time, or you just need additional guidance…

 AKB Chicago’s Project Coordinator will direct the communication regarding the scheduling of both measurement and installation, between the client and fabricator.

 If the client has a contractor who would be able to pick-up the cabinetry, they are invited to do so.
-If a delivery service is needed, Andersonville Kitchen & Bath partners with Andersonville Hardware to provide either tail-gate or in-home delivery, of your cabinetry order.
-Charges vary according to delivery type.
+If a delivery service is needed, Andersonville Kitchen & Bath partners with Victory Movers to provide in home delivery.
+Usually this service in the Chicago area ranges from $350-$450 but can vary depending on the amount of cabinetry to be delivered.

 Does AKB Chicago provide installation services?